modalsoul0226/CheatBook/法外之地/Philosophy/Philosophers/1900/Walter Benjamin/works/The Work of Art in the Age of Mechanical Reproduction.md

 		1. A technological reproduction is **more autonomous**.
 For example, through photography, it is able to employ techniques like enlargement or slow motion to capture images that are quite simply byond natural optics.
 		2. It can place the copy of the original in situations **beyond the reach of the original itself**.
 Above all, it makes it possible for the original to come closer to the person taking it in.

-- The <span style="color:MediumVioletRed">genuineness</span> of a thing is the quintessence of everything about it since its creation that can be handed down, from its <span style="color:DeepSkyBlue">material duration</span> to the <span style="color:DeepSkyBlue">historical witness</span> that it bears.
+- The <strong>genuineness</strong> of a thing is the quintessence of everything about it since its creation that can be handed down, from its <strong>material duration</strong> to the historical witness that it bears.
-	- The <span style="color:DeepSkyBlue">later</span> is grounded in the <span style="color:MediumVioletRed">former</span>.
-What happens in the reproduction, where the <span style="color:MediumVioletRed">former</span> has been removed from human perception, is that the <span style="color:DeepSkyBlue">latter</span> also starts to wobble.
+	- The later is grounded in the former.
+What happens in the reproduction, where the former has been removed from human perception, is that the latter also starts to wobble.
 	- The **authority** of the thing starts to wobble.

 - What shrinks in an age where the work of art can be reproduced by technological means is its [[Aura]].